Find a Job You Really Want In

 Dear ______,

-I am the manager of the marketing team for the Seattle office.
-We have an upcoming PR campaign that will highlight our services to local hospitals.
-My team is very excited.
-However, they each have different ideas, and I need to pick the best one.
+I am the manager of the marketing team at the Seattle office.
+We are preparing for an upcoming PR campaign aimed at local hospitals, and my team is eager to explore various ideas.
+However, I need assistance in deciding on the best approach.

 -